phetsims/phet-info/web-dev-intern-setup.md

 ####Setup SVN:
 ######Install SVN:
 * Windows:  You will need access to the command line tools.
-  * SilkSVN is known to be compatible https://sliksvn.com/download
+  * SlikSVN is known to be compatible https://sliksvn.com/download

 ######Checkout the svn trunk:
 * You will need a good network connection and time as this repository is very large.